top of page

 In 1993, Donna moved to Kansas City to be with a boyfriend who was the editor of REP (Recording, Engineering, Production) magazine.
 This relationship exposed her to a lot of great music and helped her to build more knowledge about audio engineering.
 During that time, she met a group of extraordinary young musicians—Scott Hammer (guitar), Brian Berger (drums), and Brett Bettis (bass)—who had started the progressive rock band Synergy.
 Donna added her talents on keys and lead vocals, and she thrived musically, writing and performing original songs and progressive rock covers with these exceptional players.

 While stage managing a live concert event for KCUR, the Kansas City NPR station, Donna met one of the owners of Kansas City Drumworks.
 They exchanged contact information, and a few months later, he invited her to sing and play keys with Joey Skidmore, an artist who had just recorded an album for Dixie Frog Records in France.
-During this project, Donna fell in love with and eventually married the drummer, who was also a theatrical technician and artist.
+During this project, Donna fell in love with and eventually married the drummer, (also a theatrical technician and artist).

 When her dear brother Rich was diagnosed with a brain tumor, Donna decided to leave Kansas City and return to Utah to be with her family.
 Around that time, she and Serendipity were invited to perform at the opening of the new Gem Theater on 18th and Vine.
 Donna briefly returned to Kansas City for the event, where she, Greg, and the band were an opening act for jazz legends like Diane Reeves, Tony Bennett, Harry Belafonte, and other greats.
 It was an incredible experience for her.